 Sat, May 1, 2021 - Thu, Aug 19, 2021

-SITE Gallery Houston at Sawyer Yards is pleased to present Annex Energy by the University of Houston School of Art Sculpture Graduates and Undergraduates.
+Annex Energy by the University of Houston School of Art Sculpture Graduates and Undergraduates will open to the public this Saturday from 3 - 9 PM.

 The SITE Gallery Houston exhibition will provide a window into the COVID experience.
 The beehive cluster of circular rooms--each uniquely transformed--will together convey the energy and vitality of the Sculpture Program.
 Originating at the Lawndale Annex, then the South Park Annex, and now at the newly constructed Elgin Street Studios facility, the UH Sculpture program continues to be a spark plug for new ideas as well as a launchpad for the next generation of Houston artists.